 "Giddyap, Giddyap, just as fast as you can, you can't catch me, I'm the Gingerbread Man!"

 Why This Book Is a Must-Read

-This story maintains the familiar elements of the gingerbread boy folktale/fairy tale while introducing a panoply of southwest characters and local color.
+This story maintains the familiar elements of the gingerbread boy folktale/fairy tale while introducing a cast of delightful southwest characters and local color.
 The depiction of a roadrunner abandoning his breakfast of lizard, and the group of javelinas munching on prickly pear cactus is true to life.
 Javelinas actually do eat cactus, and they travel nocturnally in small groups eating cactus and other succulent desert plants.
 Speaking of succulent desert plants, the desert plants depicted in this story include spiky agaves (pronounced ah-gah-veys) and a variety of cactus and other flora and fauna found locally in the desert.

 Related Children's Books

 Some excellent companion selections to The Gingerbread Cowboy include these gingerbread-themed stories and a few books featuring the Desert Southwest region of the United States (usually Arizona and New Mexico):

 - The Gingerbread Boy by Paul Galdone is a straightforward traditional telling the the gingerbread boy fairy tale.
 Published in the 1970s the book's illustrations reflect the time of its publication.
 Click on my link to read a full review of this book.